 2. Pornhub Facebook Share

 Pornhub viewers from all over probably suffered a mild heart attack from this internet April Fool’s prank.
 Clicking on your preferred video led to a pop up that read, “Thanks for sharing.
 Pornhub now has automatic video sharing to your social media accounts.”
 Upon clicking either “thanks pornhub” or “wtf reverse this now” a second popup would reveal it as an April Fools joke.
 Glad they didn’t drag that one out.
+While Pornhub is busy pulling pranks on its users, Ashley on Babestation is pulling out all the stops to entertain her viewers with no April Fools nonsense getting in the way.

 3. ThinkGeek’s Plush Bacon… and Most New Items on April 1st